Spanish chef José Andrés

 Translation: Jenny McDonald /©ICEX

 José Andrés is one of the most active proponents of Spanish gastronomy, yet he is thousands of miles from his home country.
 Spain and its culinary culture are now more familiar to the US public thanks to the efforts and determination of this great fan of cuisine "made in Spain".
-His hyperactivity enables him to fit in everything he proposes, as if the days were 36 hours long.
 He never stops working, drawing up new projects and implementing them, his main aim being to take the quality, flavor and spirit of Spanish traditional and avant-garde cooking to the US.

 Jaleo, his springboard to success